softworkz/embyuserwiki/Google-Home.md

 * go to the next/previous chapter

 #### Media Playback
-By default, Alexa is set to search video content when the content type is not specified.
+By default, Google Home is set to search video content when the content type is not specified.
 This means, for any other types, you need to include the content type to yield proper results.
 * play (the movie) {movie}
 * player (the show) {series}
 * resume the episode from {series}